 Phantom has a rich and diverse history of musical experience.
 After studying jazz and classical music in college, Phantom began his professional career as a founding member of the Richmond Afrobeat Movement, a blend of jazz, funk and African dance music.
 He then joined a bluegrass and folk band, the Rusty Strings, and discovered the joy in sitting on a porch and singing together with others, simply for the love of music.

-The time on the Pacific Crest Trail renewed Phan’s passion for music.
-With a prolific body of original work, he returned to Asheville to record his first solo EP, “Hold On, Let Go.”
-He assembled a band, made up of some of the best musicians in Asheville: besides liking his music, they appreciate the dedication and professionalism Phan brings to his work.
-The band released it's debut album, “Dreams in Modern Folk", to a sold out crowd at the Altamont Theatre, one of Asheville's finest listening rooms.
-The band continued to perform successful shows over the following year, refining their high energy sound which combines fiery improvisation with rich composition.
-This led to a successful kickstarter campaign to fund their next album, “Fear is the Teacher", which the band recorded with Grammy winning producer Matt Williams.
-Phan continues to perform with the band, as a solo artist, and in collaborations with other musicians; he has also built a successful guitar teaching practice, which he finds a great source of inspiration.
+After recording his first solo EP, “Hold On, Let Go,” he assembled a band, the Soul Symphony, made up of some of the best musicians in Asheville.
+The band’s debut album, “Dreams in Modern Folk,” premiered to a sold-out crowd at the Altamont Theatre, one of Asheville's finest listening rooms.
+The popularity of the band’s high energy sound, which combines fiery improvisation with rich composition, led to a successful kickstarter campaign to fund their next album, “Fear is the Teacher,” which the band recorded with three-time Grammy Award-winning producer Matt Williams.